yangzhong-freebsd/lua-httpd/README.md

 ## Setup

 For testing purposes, I have the server running on an already-installed system.
-To set this up (as you can see, it's currently very rough):
+I would suggest not to set this up on an important computer as the server runs as root.
+To set up (as you can see, it's currently very rough):

 Clone this repository, and make an empty file named `db` in it.